 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are an inconvenience that could cause disruption to your daily life.
-They can cause the destruction of your home’s plumbing, unpleasant smells, and even health risks.
-If they are not addressed promptly, blocked drains can cause serious problems in the plumbing system, which can lead to costly repairs or replacements.
+Blocked drains are a hassle that could disrupt your everyday life.
+They could cause smelly water damage, bad smells, or even health risks.
+If not dealt with promptly blocked drains can lead to serious problems in the plumbing system, which could lead to expensive repair or even replacement.

 Key Takeaways

-- Blocked drains can disrupt your daily life and result in water damage, bad smells, and even health risks.
+- Blocked drains can disrupt your routine and result in flooding, unpleasant smells, and even health risks.

-- The roots of trees naturally expand into the soil to search for nutrients, which could cause serious damage to pipes and even completely block them and cause flooding.
-It is important to regularly maintain the trees surrounding drainage systems by pruning them.
+- Tree roots naturally grow into the soil to search for nutrients that could cause severe damage to pipes and even completely block them and cause flooding.
+It is important to regularly maintain nearby trees around drainage systems by trimming them.

 - Hair

-In this article, we’ll examine five of the most common causes of blocked drains and what you can do to stop them from happening.
+In this article, we’ll examine five of the most common causes of blocked drains and the best way to stop them from happening.

-Fat, grease, and oil may appear like harmless materials to flush down the drain, but they can build up on the walls of pipes, creating a blockage.
-As a result it is impossible for water to flow freely through the drainpipes.
-The solution is to stop pouring grease down the drain or make use of hot water and soap while cleaning dishes, as this helps break down greasy substances.
+Fat, grease, and oil may seem like harmless substances to dump down the drain but as time passes, they build up over the insides of the pipes, which causes a blockage.
+If this happens the water can’t flow freely through the drainpipes.
+The best solution is to refrain from pouring grease down the drain or use soap and hot water to wash your hands when cleaning dishes because it assists to remove greasy substances.

-Over time tree roots naturally extend themselves into the ground seeking nutrients.
-This results in them growing towards underground pipes.
-Once they’re inside, the trees roots can cause a lot of damage and could completely block them leading to flooding.
-Therefore, it is essential that if have trees in the vicinity to maintain the growth of your trees around drainage systems by pruning them in a regular manner.
+Over time tree roots naturally extend into the ground searching for nutrients which means that they grow towards underground pipes.
+Once inside the pipes, tree roots can cause substantial damage and may completely block them, causing flooding.
+It’s crucial, therefore, if you have trees in the vicinity to maintain the growth of your trees around drainage systems, by trimming them regularly.

-It’s easy to think that flushing non-biodegradable items like the wet wipes, sanitary towel and so on. shouldn’t cause a lot of problems in the end, however, if too many of these items are flushed in toilets, they’ll pile up and push others away, which can cause a bad smell to be released around toilets/bin areas too!
-Always be aware of what should be flushed, and what shouldn’t (i. the only toilet papers should be flushed away).
+It’s not difficult to conclude that flushing non-biodegradable things like toilet paper, wet wipes and so on. won’t cause any significant problems in the long term, however, if too many of these items are put down toilets they will resultantly pile up and push others away, blocking pipes – this can result in nasty smells emanating around toilets/bin areas too!
+Make sure to remember what should be flushed and which shouldn’t (i. it is only toilet paper is to be flushed out).

 Cause 4 Hair